itsnine/yolov5-onnxruntime/README.md

 ```

 ## Run
+Before running the executable you should convert you PyTorch model to ONNX if you haven't done it yet.
+Check the official tutorial on it here: https://github.com/ultralytics/yolov5/issues/251

 To run the executable you should add OpenCV and ONNX Runtime libraries to your environment path `or` put all needed libraries near the executable.

 Run from CLI: